MAZ1985/TFAzure/README.md

 Traffic from users reaches the application through an Azure Load Balancer, which distributes request across the available Apache (httpd) pods running in each AKS Cluster.

 #### Seperate AKS Environments
-Isolation: Development, testing, and production workloads are kept separate to prevent changes from affecting live applications.<br>
+Isolation - Development, testing, and production workloads are kept separate to prevent changes from affecting live applications.<br>
-Reliability: Applications are tested in Dev and UAT before being deployed to Production.<br>
+Reliability - Applications are tested in Dev and UAT before being deployed to Production.<br>
-Cost Control: Resources can be sized appropriately for each environment's needs.
+Cost Control - Resources can be sized appropriately for each environment's needs.

 #### Different Numbers of Nodes
-Dev (1 node): Minimal resources to reduce cost while supporting development activities.<br>
+Dev (1 node) - Minimal resources to reduce cost while supporting development activities.<br>
-UAT (2 nodes): Provides a more realistic testing environment and basic high availability.<br>
+UAT (2 nodes) - Provides a more realistic testing environment and basic high availability.<br>
-Prod (3 nodes): Improves resilience, fault tolerance, and supports higher workloads.
+Prod (3 nodes) - Improves resilience, fault tolerance, and supports higher workloads.

 #### Different Numbers of Replicas
-Dev (2 Replicas): Allows testing of application deployment and load balancing.<br>
+Dev (2 Replicas) - Allows testing of application deployment and load balancing.<br>
-UAT (3 Replicas): Simulate production behavior and supports application validation.<br>
+UAT (3 Replicas) - Simulate production behavior and supports application validation.<br>
-Prod (6 Replicas): Ensures high availability, better performance, and the ability to handle more user traffic.
+Prod (6 Replicas) - Ensures high availability, better performance, and the ability to handle more user traffic.

 ## How To Deploy Each Environment